- Instructions for Form 990-BL - Introductory Material

 Through the organization—Annual return.

 A black lung benefit trust does not have to comply with individual requests for copies if it makes this information widely available.
-This can be done by posting the application for tax exemption and/or an annual information return on a readily accessible World Wide Website.
+This can be done by posting the application for tax exemption and/or an annual information return on a readily accessible Web page.
 However, an organization that makes its information available this way must advise requesters how the material may be accessed.
 See Regulations section 301.6104(d)-2 for specific instructions.

 Before the organization provides the documents, it may require that the individual requesting copies of the documents pay the fee.
 If the organization has provided an individual making a request with notice of the fee, and the individual does not pay the fee within 30 days, or if the individual pays the fee by check and the check does not clear upon deposit, the organization may disregard the request.